DFE-Digital/architecture/README.md

 ## Tools

-What specific software (commercial or open source) do we use to help us do this thing?
+What specific software (commercial or open source) do we use to help us do this?
 ```

 The service manual has some useful information on